gayanku/SCGC/README.md

 This repository contains a PyTorch implementation of "SCGC : Self-Supervised Contrastive Graph Clustering".(https://arxiv.org/XXXXXXXXX)

 The repo, inlcuding data sets and pretrained models are, has been forked initially from [SDCN](https://github.com/bdy9527/SDCN).
-We use also use the model code from AGCN [AGCN](https://github.com/ZhihaoPENG-CityU/MM21---AGCN) and portions of contrastive loss code from [Graph-MLP](https://github.com/yanghu819/Graph-MLP).
+We use also use the model code from [AGCN](https://github.com/ZhihaoPENG-CityU/MM21---AGCN) and portions of contrastive loss code from [Graph-MLP](https://github.com/yanghu819/Graph-MLP).

 ## Setup
 - Our code was tested on CUDA 11.3.0, python 3.6.9, pytorch 1.3.1.